zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 #### Navigating to code, in the browser

 For general keyboard-based browsing, I use the Vimium plugin for Firefox.
-Here's a quick (<1min) video of me navigating an actual pull request on GitHub and demonstrating how easy (and quick) it is to:
+Here's a demo of me navigating an actual pull request on GitHub and demonstrating how easy (and quick) it is to:

 * Comment on any line
 * Jump to any file changed in the pull request
 * Expand and use even the special functions behind an ellipses menu
 * Start editing a file within a pull request, if desired

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gRa3vEOPK_o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Understanding or mapping code quickly

 When I open a new project or file, I want to orient myself quickly and develop a general understanding of the project layout and the structure of the program.
 To accomplish this, I lean on AstroNvim's configuration to pop up a symbol outline in my current file that I can use to navigate and understand the code:

 ![symbol outline demo](/symboloutline.gif)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/gRa3vEOPK_o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Finding files, code or arbitrary strings on your local machine